andreysobol/zdr/README.md

 | operator can freeze            | NO     | YES                   | NO               |
 | need interactive communication | NO     | NO                    | YES              |
 | can be Turing Complete         | YES    | YES                   | NO               |

+# What we implement

+TODO

+# Tech stack

+TODO

+# Demo

+TODO